The easiest way to connect WordPress to external APIs.

-WPGetAPI is the easiest way to connect WordPress with external API’s, allowing you to easily get (or send) data to/from external REST API’s and then display the returned data on your WordPress website using a shortcode or a template tag in your theme.
+WPGetAPI allows you to easily send data and get data from an unlimited number of 3rd party REST APIs.
+You can then format and display the returned data on your WordPress website using a shortcode or a template tag.

 - No coding required

-- Output API data using a template tag
+- Display API data using a template tag or shortcode

-View the docs or jump to these articles below to get started:
+We have tons of articles and help available.
+View these articles below to get started:

 - Cache API calls